Paul D'Amato: The 500 Club

 The 500 Club was allegedly a front for an illegal gambling operation.
-To draw gamblers, he had such big-name entertainers as Frank Sinatra, Sammy Davis, Dean Martin and Jerry Lewis perform at the club.
+To draw gamblers, he had big-name entertainers such as Frank Sinatra, Sammy Davis, Dean Martin and Jerry Lewis perform at the club.

 He also managed a club in Lake Tahoe for Sinatra, for which he got troubles from the IRS and lost a lot of money when the casino commission linked Giancana to the Lake Tahoe operation and revoked its license in 1963.
 Mr. D'Amato was never convicted of a crime, and never spent a day in prison.

 Soon Atlantic City began to decline and the 500 Club, once the most popular nightclub in the nation, along with it.
 Skinny's wife suffered medical problems for five years and died in 1972.
 In June 1973, The 500 Club burned to the ground.
 Skinny, with scant insurance, lost about $2 million on the fire.
 He never recovered — financially, emotionally or spiritually.

 D'Amato also owned 13% of the Cal Neva Lodge and Casino in Crystal Bay, Nevada.
 Giancana was also a silent partner in the resort, in which D'Amato also acted as Giancana's representative.